 We Have a Policy For That

 When it comes to cybersecurity, you want your answer to always be “we have a policy for that.”
 There are many areas to cover in working up your security policies and procedures.
 Here are several fundamental ones.

 To begin with, you’ll often require the following before the individual gains any access at all:

-Commonly before an individual is given a user ID, he or she will need to agree to an acceptable use policy.
+Commonly before an individual is given a user ID, he or she will need to agree to acceptable use policy.
 This policy reminds individuals to avoid inappropriate use exposing the company to risks such as virus attacks, compromise of network systems and services, or legal issues.
-Acceptable Use Policies (AUP) typically apply to employees, contractors, consultants, temporary employees and third party personnel.
+Acceptable Use Policies (AUP) typically apply to employees, contractors, consultants, temporary employees, and third-party personnel.

 Require all users access the information system to sign a compliance statement before they are issued a log-on ID.
-Annually confirm that all users understand and agree to your policies and procedures.
+Annually confirm that all users understand and agree with your policies and procedures.

 Once a user is given an ID or access is enabled, there are several access control elements to institute:

 If your organization has not already defined and documented its policies for access to network and systems, you should probably just stop reading and get on that right now!